alanwsmith/typing-rust.alanwsmith.com/src/hello-world/index.md

 # Hello World

-Okay, time to to start for real.
-Let's take a look at the "Hello, World" code.
+Time to to start for real.
+Let's look at the "Hello, World" code again:

 ```rust, noplayground
 fn main() {
   println!("Hello, World");
 }
 ```

 Those three lines of code are a complete program.
-It maybe simple, but you've officially written Rust.
+It maybe simple, but when you type them in you've officially written Rust.

-Every "Source Code" block is a full program too.
+There are snippets of code on the site designed to show speicif aspect of the language that aren't full programs, but every Source Code block is.
-They would run the same on your computer if you installed Rust and ran them from local files.
+They would run the same if you installed Rust and ran them from local files.